Vilnius Household Registers Project - Home Page

 No doubt about it - this project will be huge and expensive.
 While we are grateful for every donation, we don’t expect that the $50 qualifying donations we will receive will be enough, by themselves, to sustain the project.
 Another part of our funding plan depends on the generosity of benefactors.
 If you can help sustain the project, we need you.
 We have a schedule of incentives for various donation levels that, we hope, will further encourage you to step up.
 Please visit the VHR Incentives page for further details.
 No matter what amount you decide to donate, all donations to the project should go through the Vilnius Household Registers option under Special Project on our donation page.

 "I know my ancestor’s address.
 Please index it."

-We are starting with addresses where we have reason to believe Jews were highly concentrated.
-Our thought is that this plan will produce useful data for the most people in the shortest time.
+Maybe we’ve indexed it already!
+Check the alphabetical list of completed addresses to see what we’ve done.
+Not there?
 As a special consideration for donors of $1000, we will prioritize one address.
 This means that the selected address will be included in our next order for scans.
 When we receive the scans, the selected address will jump to the top of the queue for translation.
 And, of course, the donor will be the first to receive the indexed data.

 Donors interested in this option should email the project coordinator (email@example.com) to find out whether registers exist for the address in question, and, if so, what years are covered.